ldmnt/ash-practice/README.md

 ### Features
 - position and speed of the player
+- current state of the character (climbing, gliding, …)
 - analysis of the last flight
-- current state of the character (climbing, gliding, …)
+- timer that allows measuring small runs between two locations (with comparison to current best)

 ### Requirements